Keanu Reeves: 2014–2022: Resurgence with John Wick

-2023–present: Post-John Wick
+2023–present: career progression and books

 In 2023, Reeves reprised his role as the title character in John Wick: Chapter 4.
 It received critical acclaim; several reviewers cited the film among the greatest action films ever made.
 He also reprised his role as Johnny Silverhand in the Cyberpunk 2077 expansion, Phantom Liberty.
 A comic book series, BRZRKR, co-written by Reeves was published in three volumes starting in March 2021 and concluding in October 2023.
 Issue #1 sold over 615,000 copies, making it the top-selling single issue since Star Wars #1 in 2015.